turingschool-examples/spring-sun-5577/README.md

 * Hospitals have a 'name'
   * Ex: name: "Grey Sloan Memorial Hospital"
 * Doctors have a name, specialty, and university that they attended
-  * Ex: name: "Miranda Bailey", specialty: "General Surgery", education: "Stanford University"
+  * Ex: name: "Miranda Bailey", specialty: "General Surgery", university: "Stanford University"
 * Patients have a name and an age
   * Ex: name: "Denny Duquette", age: 39
+* Hospitals have many Doctors
+* Doctors belong to a Hospital
+* Doctors can have many patients
+* Patients can have many doctors

 ## User Stories